-- A combination of over arousal and under arousal — which is instabilities in your brain waves or brain rhythms corealate with tics, bruxism, panic attacks, bipolar disorder, migraines, narcolepsy, epilepsy, sleep apnea, vertigo, tinnitus
+- A combination of over arousal in some areas and under arousal in others can happen too — which is instabilities in your brain waves or brain rhythms and correlate with tics, bruxism, panic attacks, bipolar disorder, migraines, narcolepsy, epilepsy, sleep apnea, vertigo, tinnitus

 “Research shows that when you expose cells to a frequency of 7.81 hertz, DNA replication becomes far more efficient.
 Importantly, certain frequencies stimulate the reproduction of stem cells, while other frequencies cause the stem cells to migrate and adhere where needed.
 To use stem cells for healing, those are the three things required: replication, migration and adhesion, and all three can be triggered through meditation.
 “In the book, I have a list of the conditions that are treated successfully with energy healing,” Dawson says.

 The more I learn about the body the more amazed I am at its healing capacity — it is a self healing machine!
 Not only that how the body operates is an amazing feat in itself.